Lower Abdominal Pain and Stomach Pain: Causes, Types, & Treatments

 • Chronic pain: Ongoing discomfort lasting weeks or even months.

-Lower Left Side Abdominal Pain:
+Lower Left Side Abdominal and Stomach Pain

 Common Causes: